nickway90/serverless-auth-boilerplate/README.md

 1. Create `sec/jwt.key` and `sec/jwt.key.pub` for JSON Web Token
 2. Change configs on `serverless.yml`
 3. Set up environmental variables for AWS keys
-4. If you are using DynamoDB, create a table with `id, username, password, refresh_token` fields
+4. If you are using DynamoDB, create a table with `id` as primary key, `username, refreshToken` as GSI with name `username-index, refreshToken-index`
 5. If you do not want to use DynamoDB, just edit the `model` folder to CRUD from the DB of your choice